Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/pijuan-embryo.md

 <div class="figure">
 <img src="pijuan-embryo_files/figure-html/unref-pijuan-var-1.png" alt="Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to the variances." width="672" />
-<p class="caption">Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
+<p class="caption">(\#fig:unref-pijuan-var1)Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to the variances.</p>
 </div><div class="figure">
 <img src="pijuan-embryo_files/figure-html/unref-pijuan-var-2.png" alt="Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to the variances." width="672" />
-<p class="caption">Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
+<p class="caption">(\#fig:unref-pijuan-var2)Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to the variances.</p>
 </div><div class="figure">
 <img src="pijuan-embryo_files/figure-html/unref-pijuan-var-3.png" alt="Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to the variances." width="672" />
-<p class="caption">Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
+<p class="caption">(\#fig:unref-pijuan-var3)Per-gene variance as a function of the mean for the log-expression values in the Pijuan-Sala chimeric mouse embryo dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to the variances.</p>
 </div>

 ## Merging